I wrote the following post in 2018.

 ♥ Nurturing my Intuition

 As a child, I was always amazed by how strong my intuition was.
 Though at the time, I used to call it a hunch or the sixth sense and rarely paid heed to it.
-After some major losses in my life (a miscarriage, a divorce, to name a few) my outlook towards life and above all my intuition has changed dramatically.
+After some major losses in my life (a miscarriage, and a divorce, to name a few) my outlook towards life and above all my intuition has changed dramatically.

 It took me a long time to come to the understanding that why I had been ignoring the subtle and not-so-subtle hints my body and the energies around me were constantly sending my way.